 Starting a small business in California is an incredibly popular idea — but naturally, also a very competitive one.
 According to one report on U.S. states with the most small businesses, in fact, California ranked in the very top slot, with 4.1 million small businesses on record.
 Those 4.1 million comprise more than 99% of the state’s total businesses, which gives you a clear idea of just how significant the SME economy is to California.

 As encouraging as this may be to people hoping to start their own small businesses in the state, however, it’s also somewhat daunting.
 The SME economy in California is as competitive as it is sprawling, and particularly given the challenges COVID-19 has posed to business communities, it may be particularly challenging to get a successful new company off the ground in the coming months and years.
 That said, it’s doable with the proper approach, and some even argue that we may see a boom in startup innovation on our way out of the COVID crisis.
-So with those positive points in mind, we’re going to discuss some key points for how to start a successful small business in California.
+So with those positive points in mind, we’re going to discuss some key points for how to start an LLC or a successful small business in California.

 Research the Market